Joël Epalle

 Epalle won 31 caps for Cameroon.
 He was a member of the Cameroon side that won the gold medal in the 2000 Summer Olympics football tournament.
 Epalle was also a member of the Cameroon squad that won the 2002 African Cup of Nations.

 Club career

 Early career

 He began his career in his local team called Union Douala.

 Ethnikos

 Epalle signed for Greek club Ethnikos in December 1997.
 Until the end of the season Epalle played in 16 matches for the club of Piraeus.
 In his second season for the club, Epalle continued appearing regularly, totalling 23 matches, not managing to help his club avoid relegation.
-In the Beta Ethniki Epalle managed to score his first goal for Ethnikos, in a match against Apollon Kalamarias.
-He managed to score two more, before leaving the club during the winter transfer window for Panachaiki.
+In the Beta Ethniki Epalle managed to score his first goal for Ethnikos in a match against Apollon Kalamarias.
+He managed to score two more, before leaving the club during the winter transfer window.

 Panachaiki

 During the winter transfer window of the 1999-00 season Epalle signed for Panachaiki.
 He signed a two-year contract on a free transfer, on 26 January 2000, after gaining his freedom from Ethnikos, due to the club's debt to him.
 Epalle debuted for Panachaiki on 29 January 2000, in a 0–2 home win against Olympiacos.
 In his first season in Patras Epalle featured in 15 league matches and scored two goals.
 Epalle played for Panachaiki for almost two years and totalled three goals out of 44 appearances.